OpenVidu/openvidu.io-docs/docs/components/openvidu-call.md

 <br>

-The application server allows us to list the recordings of a session, start and stop a recording and delete a specific recording.
-It also allows starting the playback of a video in the client device.
+##### Session control

+The OpenVidu Call backend provides a basic authentication system to control the access to the OpenVidu Session.
+The authentication system is based on a single user with a fixed username and password.
+The default username and password are represented by variables `CALL_USER` and `CALL_SECRET`respectively.

+> Note that the authentication system can be disabled by setting the variable `CALL_PRIVATE_ACCESS` to `DISABLED`.

+You can check and change these values in the [configuration parameters](#configuration-parameters-for-openvidu-call-backend).

+> If you want to know more about what type of authentication you can use with OpenVidu, you can check [this section](application-server#user-management).

+##### Recording management

+For OpenVidu Call backend exists two types of users:

+- **Session creator user**: user with full recording privileges.
+This user who create the session can start, stop and delete the recordings of the OpenVidu Call sessions plus all the privileges of the **Normal user**.

+- **Normal user**: user without recording privileges.
+This user who joins to the created session can only see the recordings available to the OpenVidu Call sessions as well as play, pause, stop and download the recording.

-> For enabling the video playback, the backend acts as proxy between the browser and the OpenVidu deployment, which is the most optimal way to download the video.
+> Note that the playback and download of the recordings is done by the OpenVidu Call frontend.
+Here the backend acts as a proxy between the frontend and the OpenVidu Server, which is the most optimal way to do it.

-To identify who is able to manage a session recording, the server will generate and save (in-memory) a cookie with a token and it will be sent to the **session creator** (that is the first user connecting to the OpenVidu session).
-This user will have the necessary permissions to manage the session's recording.
+To identify who is able to have recording privileges, the OpenVidu Call backend will generate and save (in-memory) a cookie with a token that will be used to identify the user.

+This token will be generated when the **session creator user** (that is the first user connecting to the session) creates the session.
+The token will be sent to the frontend and will be used to identify the user in the backend.

 <div class="warningBoxContent">
   <div style="display: table-cell; vertical-align: middle;">
       <i class="icon ion-android-alert warningIcon"></i>
   </div>
   <div class="warningBoxText">
-    This authentication and authorization system is very basic and limited. <strong>It will not be suitable for most production environments</strong>.
+    This authentication and authorization recording system is very basic and limited. <strong>It will not be suitable for most production environments</strong>.
 We highly recommend <strong>IMPLEMENTING YOUR OWN USER MANAGEMENT SYSTEM</strong> with real persistence for a properly secured recording process.
   </div>
 </div>

-In addition, the server allows logging in and out of the admin dashboard.
-This dashboard provides a list of all recordings availables in our deployment, allows the playback of the videos and their deletion.
+> Note that the recording features can be disabled by setting the variable `CALL_RECORDING` to `DISABLED`.

+##### Admin dashboard

+In addition, the backend also provides two endpoints for login and logout to the [admin dashboard](components/openvidu-admin-dashboard).
+This dashboard allows you to see the recordings of the all OpenVidu Call sessions and manage them.

+The authentication system for this dashboard is based on a single user with a fixed password.
+The default password is represented by variable `CALL_ADMIN_SECRET`.

 #### **openvidu-call-front**